 The answer to the problem is video compression.
 If you use a product like Adobe Premiere to manage cropping and editing of the video, it can also do a great job of compressing it.
 Experiment a bit with high, medium, and adaptive bit rates to see if you can achieve a good balance between file size and quality.
 You can generally get to a file that is less than one-tenth of the size of the file with little perceptible difference in the quality.

 As a general best practice, anything above 300MB probably needs to be compressed.
-There are also free options available to handle video compression that works very well.
-Give Handbrake a try: http://handbrake.fr
+There are also free options available to handle video compression that work very well.
+Take a look at this WikiHow article that covers some options very well: https://www.wikihow.com/Compress-Video

 As you can see, there is a bit more to 360 filming that there is with standard filming.
 But, as with just about anything, the most important lessons learned are those learned by doing, so get out there and start shooting today!